shadowstepxda/oneplusdotfix/README.md

 **Note:** The zip will abort the installation if you try to flash it on any other device except the OnePlus 5/5T and if you aren't running Android 7.1-11.0 (API 25-30).

 ## Changelog
+### v6.1
+- Added support for Android 12
+- Updated the base template to MMT-Ex v1.7

 ### v6.0
 - Updated camera libraries from OxygenOS 10.0.1